Brown rice is a readily available, highly nutritious food that may help reduce the incidence of certain cancers.

 In general, brown rice should not exceed more than 10% of your pet’s total calories for the day.18

 Where to Get Brown Rice

 Regular brown rice is readily available at most grocery stores.

-Germinated or sprouted brown rice is available at some specialty stores or you can make your own at home.
+Germinated or sprouted brown rice (which you might want to make for yourself or for dogs who don’t already have cancer) is available at some specialty stores, or you can make your own at home.
 To sprout brown rice, soak it in warm water (35-40 degrees Celsius) for 3-12 hours, with water changes every 3-4 hours.
-Afterwards, drain the water and keep the grain in a moist condition for 20-24 hours.4
+Afterward, drain the water and keep the grain moist for 20-24 hours.4

 Parboiled and instant brown rice should be avoided as the processing methods destroy many of the beneficial compounds in the rice.1,3

 - Carcea M. Value of wholegrain rice in a healthy human nutrition.
 Agriculture.
 2021; 11(8):720. doi:10.3390/agriculture11080720

 - Saleh AS, Wang P, Wang N, Yang L, Xiao Z. Brown rice versus white rice: Nutritional quality, potential health benefits, development of food products, and preservation technologies.
 Compr.
 Rev. Food Sci.
 Food Saf.
 2019;18(4):1070-1096. doi:10.1111/1541-4337.12449